How to visit Alfama, Mouraria, and Graça responsibly

 The three share common traits — the Arabic influence on architecture, the clothes hanging out to dry, the façades covered in tiles, some abandoned buildings here and there.

-Advice on the top things to do in Lisbon old town
+What to do in Lisbon old town

-If you’re not planning on visiting monuments and museums, it shouldn’t take you more than one day to explore the three neighborhoods, combining walking with the occasional tram or bus ride.
+Suppose you’re not planning on visiting monuments and museums.
+In that case, it shouldn’t take you more than one day to explore the three neighborhoods, combining walking with the occasional tram or bus ride.

 Getting lost in medieval Alfama